 About

 My research investigates interactions between climate, ocean biogeochemistry, and marine ecosystems, from microbes to animals, in the present day and through the lens of Earth history.
-To interpret observations, I adopt a data-driven computational approach that combines metabolic and ecological theory with numerical simulations using idealized and state-of-the-art models of ocean ecosystems, biogeochemistry, organism physiology, ocean circulation, and climate.
-I am especially interested in the role of climate change in mass extinctions.
+I adopt a data-driven computational approach that combines metabolic and ecological theory with numerical simulations using idealized and state-of-the-art models of the Earth system.
+I am especially interested in the role of climate change in marine biodiversity loss.
 Ultimately, the aim of my work is to yield a better understanding of ecosystem responses to anthropogenic warming.